mrkkrp/modalka/README.md

   generation of key bindings puts them in stone.

-* It generates more key bindings than necessary replacing key bindings that should not be used in “normal” mode.
+* It generates more key bindings than necessary replacing key bindings that should not be used in the “normal” mode.
 As I said, *you* should control your key bindings, don't let an algorithm generate them automatically.

 #### God Mode